jacobemery/ansible_tutorial/README.md

 ## Creating Ansible Content

-### 6) Understanding ansible components
+### 6) Ansible 101
+* Click the links / go to the files referenced here and take a look.
+Just get a basic sense of these concepts, it will make more sense as you use it.
+* [Ansible](www.ansible.com) (["What is Ansible?"](https://www.youtube.com/watch?v=fHO1X93e4WA)) automates tasks on servers.
+For example, it can configure servers after they are provisioned (although it can do that indirectly too).
-* Ansible uses Secure Shell (SSH) to connect to servers in order to configure them.
+* It uses Secure Shell (SSH) to connect to these servers (only the local workstation/controller need to have Ansible installed, something that differentiates it from other DevOps tools like Chef).
-* All Ansible content must have a few essential components: playbooks, an inventory, and a configuration file.
+* All Ansible content must have a few essential components to do this work: playbooks, an inventory, and a configuration file.
 * [Playbooks](site.yaml) tells Ansible what to do.
 * The [inventory file](inventory) tells Ansible where to run.
 * The [configuration file](ansible.cfg) file configures Ansible.
 * Other basic Ansible terms to know are:
   * 'Tasks' are the basic units of Ansible work.
   * 'Roles' are sequences of tasks which fulfill a specifc function (like configuring the firewall).
-See the [roles](roles) folder with [install_packages](roles/install_packages) and the reference to it in the [playbook](site.yaml)?
+Check out the [roles](roles) folder with [install_packages](roles/install_packages).
+Do you see the reference to it in the main [playbook](site.yaml)?
-  * Playbooks are sequences of roles and individual tasks which are run to complete a broader goal (like configuring and deploying a web server)
+  * 'Playbooks' are sequences of roles and individual tasks which are run to complete a broader goal (like configuring and deploying a web server)
   * Playbooks are written in Yet Another Markup Language (YAML), which tells Ansible what to run with Python in the background.
-* Click the links / go to the files referenced here and take a look.
-Just get a basic sense of these concepts, it will make more sense as you use it.

 ### 6) Creating a role
 * In order to view content in a web browser, you need to use Hyper-Text Transfer Protocol (http)